dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/routing/index.md

 Now you have added React Router to your starter package!

-We're going to be working with a brand new version (released April 12th 2017) of [react-router, version 4](https://reacttraining.com/react-router/web/example/basic).
-This is a major rewrite and handles routing completely differently from how it has been done in the past.
-Where it used to be that all routes were defined in one place, now you can have composable declarable routes spread throughout your components.
+[React Router](https://reacttraining.com/react-router/web/example/basic) has undergone some major rewrites in the past but has been stable for a year (didn't have to rewrite this section this year!).
+It used to be that all routes were defined in one place, now you can have composable declarable routes spread throughout your components.
 You'll see what that means shortly.

 ## Route setup